Saurav-Pant/Starter-Kit/README.md

-Sure, here is the updated README with the provided information, including a detailed explanation for setting up the database and scripts in `package.json`.

 ---

-# Starker Kit with TurboRepo, Cloudflare Pages, Tailwind CSS, and Drizzle ORM
+# Starker Kit with TurboRepo, Cloudflare Pages, Tailwind CSS, ShadCN UI and Drizzle ORM

 This is a monorepo setup with [Turborepo](https://turborepo.dev/) and [Cloudflare Pages](https://pages.cloudflare.com/) for deploying NextJS applications.
 It also includes a shared `tailwindcss` configuration and a shared `eslint` configuration.